 Assumptions

 Assumptions are factors in a study that is as true by the reader.
 One assumption is for a researcher to assume participants will tell the truth when they answer the questionnaire and interview questions.
-Pemberton (2012), states that participants may not tell the truth when the questions are personal which then causes limitations to the study.
+Pemberton (2012), stated that participants may not tell the truth when the questions are personal which then causes limitations to the study.
 Questions that are not truthfully answered threaten the validity and transferability of the research.

 Transferability is the degree to which the results of qualitative research apply to policy, practice, and future research (Denzin & Lincoln, 2011).
 The population and site authorization provided the study with the appropriate sampling sufficiency.
 The following transferability was addressed in this research: